 Applying too much fertilizer can cause your plants to become over-fertilized, resulting in fewer blooms or even stunted growth.
 To avoid this, use only the recommended amount of fertilizer for your particular type of hydrangea.
 Always follow the instructions on the label!

 One last note about fertilizer basics for Hydrangea macrophylla is that the soil pH can affect whether or not the plant can actually absorb the nutrients that are in the soil.
 In general, these hydrangea plants perform best overall when the soil pH is between 5.5-6.5 when the flower color is “blurple”.
-That said, it can take a pH lower than 5.5 (plus aluminum) to get a truly blue flower, and often a pH above 6.5 to get a deep pink flower.
+That said, it can take a pH lower than 5.5 (plus aluminum) to get a truly blue flower and often a pH above 6.5 to get a deep pink flower.

 The best time to apply fertilizer is when the foliage starts to emerge in the spring.
 This is usually in the month of February or March, or even into early April, depending on local conditions.
 Visible leaves indicate that the shrub is actively drawing up water (and soluble minerals) from the roots.
 This timing will give your plants plenty of nutrients throughout their growing season so they can produce beautiful blooms all summer long!
 A garden soil test can help let you know if you need additional applications of fertilizer in particularly poor soil.

-How can I change flower color with fertilizer?
+How to change flower color with fertilizer

 Endless Summer hydrangeas are known for producing either pink and blue flowers depending on soil pH levels.
 Acidic soils result in blue flowers, while alkaline soils produce pink ones.